johnbywater/dcbdb/README.md

 UmaDB lets you define exactly when an event can be appended, creating a flexible consistency boundary.
 You can:

+* **Enforce business rules** by ensuring new events are appended only if certain events do not already exist
-* **Prevent conflicts with concurrent writes** by ensuring no new events have been added since a known point.
+* **Prevent concurrency conflicts** by ensuring no new events have been added since a known point
-* **Enforce business rules** by preventing new events being appended if certain events already exist.

-These controls can be combined to implement patterns like uniqueness constraints, idempotency, or coordinating multi-step processes, all without relying on fixed aggregate boundaries.
+These controls can be combined to implement patterns like uniqueness constraints, idempotency, or coordinating multi-step processes **without relying on fixed aggregate boundaries**.

 ### Multi-Version Concurrency Control

-UmaDB uses **MVCC** to enable **high-concurrency reads and writes without blocking**.
+UmaDB uses **MVCC** to enable high-concurrency reads and writes without blocking.
 Each transaction sees a consistent snapshot of the database.
-Append requests are atomic and crash safe.
-Space is efficiently reclaimed once old versions are no longer referenced.

-How it works (overview):
+UmaDB reclaims space efficiently from unreachable older versions.

-* Readers see a consistent snapshot and never block writers.
+* Readers see a **consistent snapshot** and never block writers or other readers.
-* Writers update data using copy-on-write, creating new versions of database pages.
+* The writer uses **copy-on-write**, creating new versions of database pages.
-* Committed updates are published atomically so readers always see a complete state.
+* New versions are **published atomically** after being made **fully durable**.
-* Old database pages are reclaimed safely once no active readers reference them.
+* Old database **pages are reused** only when no active readers can reference them.

-This design combines non-blocking concurrency, atomic commits, and efficient space management, making UmaDB fast, safe, and consistent under load.
+This design combines non-blocking concurrency, atomic commits, crash safety, and efficient space management, making UmaDB fast, safe, and consistent under load.

-### Reading and Subscribing

-UmaDB supports both normal read and streaming subscriptions with "catch-up and continue" semantics:

-* Normal reads deliver existing events and terminate
-* Subscription reads deliver existing events, then block waiting for new events
-* Read responses are streamed in batches, with each batch using a new reader to avoid long-held TSNs
-* Server shutdown signals gracefully terminate all active subscriptions
+### Simple Compliant DCB API

+UmaDB has one method for reading events, and one method for writing events.

+The `read()` and `append()` methods are fully documented and easy to use.

+They are designed and implemented to comply with the original, well-written, and thoughtful specification for DCB.

 ### Append Request Batching

 Concurrent append requests are automatically grouped and processed as a nested transaction:

 * Requests are queued and collected into batches.
-* A dedicated writer thread drains up to 1,000 requests per batch.
+* A dedicated writer thread processes batches of waiting requests.
-* Each request in the batch is processed individually, maintaining **per-request atomicity**.
+* Each request in the batch is processed individually, maintaining per-request **atomicity** and **isolation**.
 * Dirty pages are flushed to disk once all requests in the batch have been processed.
 * A new header page is written and flushed after all dirty pages are persisted.
 * Individual responses are returned once the entire batch is successfully committed.

-This approach **significantly improves throughput under concurrent load** by amortizing disk I/O across multiple requests, while still ensuring **atomic per-request semantics** and **crash safety**.
+This approach **significantly improves throughput under concurrent load** by amortizing disk I/O across concurrent requests, while ensuring **atomic per-request semantics** and **crash safety**.

+### Reading and Subscribing

+UmaDB supports both normal reads and streaming subscriptions with "catch-up and continue" semantics:

+* Normal reads deliver existing events and terminate
+* Subscription reads deliver existing events, then block waiting for new events
+* Read responses are streamed in batches, with each batch using a new reader to avoid long-held TSNs
+* Server shutdown signals gracefully terminate all active subscriptions

 ## Core Concepts